mcampos-quinn/mcampos-quinn.github.io/_posts/2019-01-25-openrefine-for-millennium-stats/2019-01-25-openrefine-for-millennium-stats.md

  *An important conceptual sidenote: Millennium has two types of records that are relevant here: item records that pertain to a single copy of a book or a film print, and bibliographic records that include the static information related to (in principle) every copy of a given edition of a work.
 Item records are attached to bib records and are more or less "mobile"--you can have a bib record with no items, but not vice versa.
 Bib records are created in OCLC as "master records" including things like authors/directors (MARC 100/700/etc. fields), subjects (600/650/etc.), and physical carrier information (3xx fields).*

  I start my stats process with an export from Millennium that includes a row for every item with PFA as the owning branch.
 Again, I find that it's simpler and ultimately more useful to include ALL THE RECORDS in my export and forget about Millennium once I have my raw data.
-This export includes a set of fields that I have found are useful for the kind of analysis I do.
-This is the 956 field mentioned above (which is recorded on the bib record), the item record number, the item record call number, the item created date, and a few other bits and bobs.
+This export includes a set of fields that I have found are useful for the kind of analysis I do--the 956 field mentioned above (which is recorded on the bib record), the item record number, the item record call number, the item created date, and a few other bits and bobs.

 <p style="text-align:center">
 	<img src="/images/2019-01-25-openrefine-for-millennium-stats/OR-items.png" alt="openrefine items" style="max-height:400px; "/><br>